What is the New Car Insurance Grace Period?

 Is there a grace period for getting auto insurance on a new car?

 In short, yes.
-WYour insurance grace period for a new car depends on your insurer and current coverage.
-If you have an active policy, you may get 1 to 30 days to add the new car, with most insurers extending coverage during this time.
+Your insurance grace period for a new car depends on your insurer and current coverage.
+If you have an active policy, you may have 1 to 30 days to add the new car, and most insurers will extend coverage during this time.

 If you purchase a car from a dealership, expect the dealer to confirm your insurance status before you drive off the lot.
 This is especially true if you lease your car, as the car dealership is still technically the owner of the vehicle.